RobotLAB

 RobotLAB is an American robotics integration company headquartered in Dallas, Texas, specializing in proprietary multi-robot systems and full-service deployment.
 The company supports K-12 and higher education institutions, along with commercial sectors such as retail, hospitality, and healthcare, as well as public-sector clients including school districts, libraries, and government agencies.
 RobotLAB also provides service robots such as cleaning robots and delivery robots for commercial and institutional use.

-In popular culture
+RobotLAB is the only franchised robotics integrator in the United States and operates over 30 locations nationwide.
+The company is recognized for proprietary multi-robot systems—such as ServeSwift and Robot‑On‑Call—that automate delivery and bussing processes in restaurants and hospitality environments, and for full integration of humanoid robots like Pepper, and NAO including custom programming, training, and support.

-In 2025, a Cruzr humanoid robot supplied by RobotLAB appeared in season 5 of the Hulu series Only Murders in the Building as the Arconia's robotic doorman, L.E.S.T.R.
+RobotLAB is a Google partner and powers Google Expeditions.

 Overview

 In addition to distributing SoftBank’s Pepper, Nao, and Whiz robots, which can be used as personal assistants and educational tools, RobotLAB also provides educational robots designed for use in K-12 and other classrooms.
 Their robots are programmed to help instructors teach subjects such as STEM.

 In 2020, Google announced their discontinuation of their virtual field trips app Google Expeditions.
 RobotLAB, as Google's partner for Expeditions, created a substitute in partnership with Avantis.
 The Google Expeditions alternative was named VR Expeditions 2.0.
 RobotLAB also provides robots for assistance for use in retail, medical and other types of businesses.

 RobotLAB provides hotel robots capable of delivering items to guests, sanitizing rooms, and handling luggage, with LG Electronics serving as the managing entity of its commercial deployment in North America.